 Tamales are a Mexican dish made of starchy, corn-based dough that is cooked by steaming inside a corn husk.
-The filling include meats, vegetables or even cheese and they are a great portable food.
+The filling includes meats, vegetables or even cheese and they are a great portable food.

 The tamale pie, however, is a decidedly American variation on the idea.
-It's typically a casserole style dish consisting of seasoned ground beef, salsa, sauce, cheese, and a cornbread crust.
+It's typically a casserole-style dish consisting of seasoned ground beef, salsa, sauce, cheese, and a cornbread crust.
 Common shortcuts for this easy dish include ready-made cornbread mix.

 As tasty as a beef tamale pie is, shredded chicken is equally delicious in this dish.
 Nutritious beans add flavor and make it even heartier.
 And, of course, don't skimp on the cheese.
 You can use a cornbread mix but this homemade recipe is super-simple and delicious.

 - 1 1/2 cups prepared salsa or enchilada sauce

 - 1 can (approximately 15 oz.) red or black beans (rinsed and drained)